 As noted in points of error eight and nine, Cox testified at trial about the dance appellant performed between the legs of a male customer and the manner in which she touched her buttocks.
 He also testified that he knew on the day he observed appellant's performance that she had been engaging in sexual activity and he filed charges for that behavior.
 He further testified appellant's conduct was the basis for asking her for the permit.

-In ot her testimony, Cox attested that the initial police report was made by another officer.
+In other testimony, Cox attested that the initial police report was made by another officer.
 The report simply lists appellant as one of several women arrested for lack of a permit under the Ordinance.
 The report indicates at the time of the arrest, appellant was dressed in a black bikini bottom and changed to a black dress and shoes.
 Cox dictated a supplement to the report, in which he detailed his investigation of appellant's conduct.
 The supplement states, in pertinent part:

 Ms. Flores was performing a table dance for an unknown black male patron.
 This black male was sitting in a chair with his legs spread apart while Ms. Flores proceeded to dance between his legs, facing him, and shaking her breasts near his face.
 Ms. Flores then turned around, still between this patron's legs, and bent over placing her buttocks near his face.
 Ms. Flores danced much closer to her customer than Ms. Costillo did.
 Both female dancers had on bikini bottoms and no tops.
-The music ended and both female dancers picked up their tops and walked toward where I was standing...
+The music ended and both female dancers picked up their tops and walked toward where I was standing. . . .
 I also asked Ms. Flores to accompany me to the back dressing room, when Ms. Flores asked if she could return change to the black male patron she had been dancing for.
 Ms. Flores' request was allowed and at which time myself and both female dancers proceeded to the female dressing room, where they were left in the care and custody of officers Andrews and Reaves.

 Cox acknowledged that this supplement, prepared shortly after appellant's arrest, contained no information about the specific manner in which appellant violated the Ordinance.
 Cox conceded that the act at issue - erotic touching of the buttocks - was not in the report and admitted the omission was his mistake.
 Yet, Cox attested, the first time he let anyone know that something was missing in the report was a few days before trial when he discussed the facts of the case with the prosecutor.

-The discrepancies in Cox's supplemental report and his testimony at trial goes to the credibility of his testimony, and not to the weight of the evidence.
-Based on this record, we cannot conclude the jury's finding is manifestly unjust, shocks the conscience, or clearly demonstrates bias.
-Accordingly, we overrule appellant's thirteenth point of error.
+The discrepancies between Cox's supplemental report that did not state appellant's touching was erotic, and his testimony at trial, which did so state, go to the credibility of his testimony, and not to the weight of the evidence.